yoember/yoember.github.io/index.md

 $ cd library-app
 ```

-Open this folder in your favourite code editor and look around.
+Open this folder in your favorite code editor and look around.
 You will see a few files and folders.
 Ember CLI is scaffolded for you everything what need to run and create an amazing web application.

 ### Launch the app